Xilinx/Vitis-Tutorials/Developer_Contributed/01-Versal_Custom_Thin_Platform_Extensible_System/README.md

   - `[project-root]/Makefile`: `export ETH_STATIC := 0` for Ethernet DHCP Configuration (default); **change it to `export ETH_STATIC := 1` for Ethernet Static Configuration**.
     - `export ETH_STATIC := 0`; **NO** extra configuration needed.
     - `export ETH_STATIC := 1`; please setup your required Ethernet Static Configuration in `[project-root]/petalinux/src/init-ifupdown/interfaces`.
+    - Remark: When you like to have Ethernet connectivity (ssh/scp/...) during hardware emulation - so build with `export TARGET := hw_emu` - then the recommandation is to use `export ETH_STATIC := 0` (DHCP).
   - `[project-root]/Makefile`: the generated tmp-dir by `[project-root]/linux/petalinux/Makefile` ends up in `/tmp/linux/petalinux`.
     - If you want to place it somewhere else you need to change `export LINUX_TMP_DIR := /tmp/linux/${LINUX_BUILD_TOOL}` towards your requered location.
       - Be aware that `[your_tmp_dir]` may **NOT** be located on an NFS-drive!